MicroPasts/MRbell2Post/long_description.md

 inclusion in gaming and virtual reality environments, or for identifying different sub-styles in otherwise similar types of artefact (that might tell us about the date of the artefact, where it was made, or by whom).

-This particular photo-masking application is an experiment as we are attempting to model a bell from the Mary Rose ship after this underwent conservation work.
+This particular photo-masking application is an experiment as we are attempting to model a bell from the Mary Rose shipwreck after the bell underwent conservation work.

 ![Mary Rose Bell] (http://micropasts.org/wp-content/uploads/2016/05/Screen-Shot-2016-05-30-at-14.47.59-e1464616207276.png)